Swift (programming language): History

+Swift 5.1 was officially released in September 2019.
+Swift 5.1 builds on the previous version of Swift 5 by extending the stable features of the language to compile-time with the introduction of module stability.
+The introduction of module stability makes it possible to create and share binary frameworks that will work with future releases of Swift.
+Swift 5.5, officially announced by Apple at the 2021 WWDC, significantly expands language support for concurrency and asynchronous code, notably introducing a unique version of the actor model.
+Swift 5.9, was released in September 2023 and includes a macro system, generic parameter packs, and ownership features like the new consume operator.
+Swift 5.10, released in March 2024, improves the language's concurrency model, allowing for full data isolation to prevent data races.

+Swift 6 was released in September 2024.
+Swift 6.1 was released in March 2025.
+It includes "new language enhancements to improve productivity, diagnostics improvements, package traits, and ongoing work to improve data-race safety usability and compile times."

 Swift won first place for Most Loved Programming Language in the Stack Overflow Developer Survey 2015 and second place in 2016.

 On December 3, 2015, the Swift language, supporting libraries, debugger, and package manager were open-sourced under the Apache 2.0 license with a Runtime Library Exception, and Swift.org was created to host the project.
 The source code is hosted on GitHub, where it is easy for anyone to get the code, build it themselves, and even create pull requests to contribute code back to the project.

 In December 2015, IBM announced its Swift Sandbox website, which allows developers to write Swift code in one pane and display output in another.
 The Swift Sandbox was deprecated in January 2018.

 During the WWDC 2016, Apple announced an iPad exclusive app, named Swift Playgrounds, intended to teach people how to code in Swift.
 The app is presented in a 3D video game-like interface which provides feedback when lines of code are placed in a certain order and executed.

 In January 2017, Chris Lattner announced his departure from Apple for a new position with Tesla Motors, with the Swift project lead role going to team veteran Ted Kremenek.

 During WWDC 2019, Apple announced SwiftUI with Xcode 11, which provides a framework for declarative UI structure design across all Apple platforms.

-Official downloads for the Ubuntu distribution of Linux have been available since Swift 2.2, with more distros added since Swift 5.2.4, CentOS and Amazon Linux.
-There is an unofficial SDK and native toolchain package for Android too.
+Official downloads of the SDK and toolchain for the Ubuntu distribution of Linux have been available since Swift 2.2, with more distros added since Swift 5.2.4, CentOS and Amazon Linux.
+There is an unofficial SDK and native toolchain package for Android, and in October 2025 Swift's Android workgroup announced a preview release of the official Swift SDK for Android.